 The Supreme Court of Illinois Minimum Continuing Legal Education (MCLE) Board website provides detailed MCLE information for attorneys licensed in Illinois, as well as expanded information for CLE course providers.

 In September 2005, the Supreme Court of Illinois established minimum continuing legal education (MCLE) requirements for Illinois attorneys under Supreme Court Rules 790-798.
-As part of that important undertaking, the Court created the MCLE Board of the Supreme Court of Illinois to administer the MCLE program, and the Commission on Professionalism to address issues of professionalism.
+The Court also created the MCLE Board of the Supreme Court of Illinois to administer the MCLE program, and the Commission on Professionalism to address issues of professionalism.

 |First Letter of Last Name||Reporting Period|